enov/Aurora/README.md

 Installation
 ------------

 Aurora is a Kohana module.
+It depends on the official Database module.
-Copy Aurora into your modules folder and enable it in your bootstrap.php:
+For a standard installation, copy Aurora into your modules folder and enable it in your **bootstrap.php** by placing it above the database module:

 	/**
 	 * Enable modules.
 Modules are referenced by a relative or absolute path.
 	 */
 	Kohana::modules(array(
 		'aurora'		=> MODPATH.'aurora',		// Aurora module
+		'database'		=> MODPATH.'database',		// Database access
 		...
 	));